Cleaning up after your pets not only keeps your community clean, it can also prevent or decrease health problems affecting your pets or your family.

 - Coprophagia (stool eating).
 What your dog can't find, he can't eat.

-- Chronic intestinal worms.
+- Intestinal worms.
 If your dog is eating feces or constantly stepping in it he may get infested again and again with worms and other parasites that live in the feces.

 - A nasty fly problem.
 Let's face it, feces draws flies and flies will land on your dog and cause painful bites on noses and ears.
 Bites can lead to itching, itching to scratching and scratching to higher veterinarian's bills.
 Pick up the feces and control flies.